AlbertaSat/ex3_documentation/Scheduler.md

 ### Main Takeaways
 * Cron may not be useful in our situation as it is not precise enough, but similar tools that overcome this problem exist -- they each come with their own weaknesses and risks, but systemd seems like a viable option
 * Making a custom daemon to do this would obviously be the best solution for our case, but this comes with potentially significant risk and time investment
-* More research needs to be done, but it seems the built-in Fprime utility meets our needs and would be easiest to use, it seems to be the best choice
+* More research should be done